opensumi/docs/docs/integrate/universal-integrate-case/custom-view.en.md

 }
 ```

  `Slot renderer` determines how this data is consumed.
 By default, the view is laid out tiled from top to bottom.
-In the sidebar and bottom bar.
-The slot renderer defaults to a TabBar component that supports collapsing and expanding and toggling.
-Except for the sidebar area which will support multiple sub-views though accordion, other places will only consume the first view of views will be d by default.
+In sidebar and bottom bar, by default the slot renderer is the TabBar component that supports collapsing and expanding and toggling.
+Except for the sidebar area that supports multiple subviews though accordion, other places will only consume the first view of views by default.

-The data provider offers LayoutConfig for the view configuration, whose data structure is as follows:
+The data provider offers LayoutConfig for the view configuration.
+The following code shows its data structure.

 ```typescript
 export const defaultConfig: LayoutConfig = {